gregmolnar/invoicer/README.md

   where you'll want to start from.
 1. Write a test for the feature you are about to add
 1. Run the tests
-1. Turn the Issue into a Pull Request.
-There are several ways to do this, but [hub](https://github.com/defunkt/hub) is probably the easiest.
+1. Send a Pull Request.

 If you don't know how to fix something, even just a Pull Request that includes a failing test can be helpful.
 If in doubt, make an Issue to discuss.